truenas/middleware/docs/userguide/index.rst

 The following features have been added or changed:

+* Kernel iSCSI has replaced **istgt**.

+* Services → iSCSI → Target Global Configuration has been reduced to three configuration options used by kernel iSCSI.

 * The "Encryption Mode" and "Auxiliary Parameters" fields have been removed from Directory Service → LDAP and the "Enable" checkbox has been added.

 * The "Domain logons" checkbox has been added to Services → CIFS.